-- 16. Remove the spark plug cap from the spark plug and secure the wire away from the work area. - 17.
-Remove coolant hoses (A) and (B) from the water pump; then remove the upper coolant hose from the thermostat housing.
+14. Remove coolant hoses (A) and (B) from the water pump; then remove the upper coolant hose from the thermostat housing.

-- 18. Remove the four cap screws securing the rear driveline to the output drive flange. - 19.
-Support the engine and remove the two through-bolts securing the engine assembly to the frame; then move the engine rearward sufficiently to disengage the front driveline and remove the engine from the left side.
+- 15. Remove the cap screws securing the front and rear drivelines to the output drive flange. - 16.
+Support the engine and remove the two through bolts securing the engine assembly to the frame; then move the engine rearward sufficiently to disengage the front driveline and remove the engine from the left side.